 Child Rider Life Insurance Definition

 A children’s term rider is simply an optional form of life insurance coverage that you buy in addition to your primary life insurance coverage.

-There are several aspects to consider when choosing a policy rider.
+There are many common life insurance riders and several aspects to consider when choosing a policy rider to customize your term life insurance.
 The first is that the rider will provide term life insurance coverage for your children.